 Storing and Reheating Meal Prep

-Storing meals right keeps them safe and tasty.
+Storing meals correctly keeps them safe and tasty.
 Follow these steps:

-- Put portions in airtight containers (like Rubbermaid or glass jars) right after cooking.
+- Place portions in airtight containers, such as Rubbermaid or glass jars, immediately after cooking.

-- Keep them in the fridge for up to 4 days or freeze for longer storage at 0°F (-18°C).
+- Store them in the fridge for up to 4 days or freeze for more extended storage at 0°F (-18°C).

-- Reheat in the microwave or oven until it’s 165°F (74°C) for safety, as the USDA suggests.
+- Reheat in the microwave or oven until it reaches 165°F (74°C) for safety, as recommended by the USDA.

 These tips help keep your meals fresh and in line with your effective weight loss meal plan.
 Before reheating, add seasoning to boost flavor without extra calories.